All Episodes

 There was no evidence here that they stumbled on that required them to open up this investigation whatsoever.

-They open up this counterintelligence investigation because it gives them the latitude to weaponize and utilize our U.S. intelligence community to spy on the Trump campaign.
+They opened up this counterintelligence investigation because it gives them the latitude to weaponize and utilize our U.S. intelligence community to spy on the Trump campaign.

-All right, we'll come back more with Sarah Carter and Greg Jarrett, and uh we'll take a little sneak peek.
+We'll come back more with Sarah Carter and Greg Jarrett, and we'll take a little sneak peek.

-Sarah's been digging deep and getting some insight into what is in the IG report that there were we that we are expecting.
+Sarah's been digging deep and getting some insight into what is in the IG report that we are expecting.

-Uh final half hour of the program, by the way, we'll update you on this horrible school shooting that took place in Santa Fe, Texas, and also give you a little preview of the Royal Wedding this week.
+Final half hour of the program, by the way, will update you on this horrible school shooting that took place in Santa Fe, Texas, and also give you a little preview of the Royal Wedding this weekend.

-Greg Jarrett is new book coming out soon, The Russian Hoax, the illicit scheme to clear Hillary Clinton, frame Donald Trump.
+Sarah Carter, investigator reporter, Greg Jarrett, his new book coming out soon, The Russian Hoax, The Illicit Scheme to Clear Hillary Clinton, frame Donald Trump.

-Sarah, I want to you you reported last night that this is gonna be a very thorough inspector general report.
+Sarah, I want to, you reported last night that this is going to be a very thorough Inspector General report.

 Here's my fear.